 Characteristics: Sand mixed with pebbles, fully organized, and featuring a few water sports centers.

-Another great choice if you want to get out from the city, but you don’t really feel like going to far.
+Another great choice if you want to get out of the city, but you don’t feel like going too far.

-There are also two water sport centers, Tzagas Water sports and The Beast Water Sports.
+There are also two water sports centers, Tzagas Water sports, and The Beast Water Sports.

 Latitude: N 35.361758